ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 * `full` graph: This graph is normalized, but no sequence is removed.
 It and its indexes will have `.full` in their filenames.
 * `clip` graph: This is the default graph.
 Stretches of sequence `>10kb` that were not aligned to the underlying SV/minigraph are removed.
 "Dangling" nodes (ie that don't have an edge on each side) that aren't on the reference path are also removed, so that each chromosome only has two tips in the graph.
 * `filter` graph: This graph is made by removing nodes covered by fewer than 2 haplotypes from the `clip` graph.
-It and its indexes will have `.d2` in their filenames.
+It and its indexes will have `.d2` in their filenames. **Note** in newer versions of vg, you can usually get away without allele frequency filtering by way of haplotype sampling (using the `--haplo` option to make an index for this).

 The `clip` graph is a subgraph of the `full` graph and the `filter` graph is a subgraph of the `clip` graph.
 Put another way, any node in the `filter` graph exists with the exact same ID and sequence in the `clip` graph, etc.